 Three XP-59A prototypes were built.
 The number one ship, 42-108784, was affectionately nicknamed Miss Fire, because of the initial difficulty in getting the engines to start.

-The Bell XP-59A was conventional single place airplane with retractable tricycle landing gear.
+The Bell XP-59A was conventional single-place airplane with retractable tricycle landing gear.
 It was primarily of metal construction, though the control surfaces were fabric-covered.
 The prototype was 38 feet, 10 inches (11.836 meters) long with a wingspan of 49 feet, 0 inches (14.935 meters) and overall height of 12 feet, 3¾ inches (3.753 meters), at rest.
-The leading edge of the wings were swept 7°.
+The leading edge of the wings were swept aft 7°.
+The angle of incidence was +2° with -2° twist and 2½° dihedral.
 The horizontal stabilizer had a span of 16 feet, 8 inches (5.080 meters).
-Its empty weight was 7,319 pounds (3,320 kilograms) and maximum gross weight was 10,089 pounds (4,576 kilograms).
+Its angle of incidence was +1½° with no dihedral.
+The vertical fin had 0° offset.
+The empty weight of the XP-59A was 7,319 pounds (3,320 kilograms) and its maximum gross weight was 10,089 pounds (4,576 kilograms).

 The experimental fighter was initially powered by two General Electric Type I-A centrifugal reverse-flow turbojet engines, serial numbers 170121 (left) and 170131 (right), each producing 1,250 pounds of thrust (5.561 kilonewtons) at 15,000 r.p.m.
 These were copies of the British Whittle W.2B engines.
 They were heavy, underpowered and unreliable.